-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call CAREAssist AIDS Drug Assistance Program (ADAP), 1-800-805-2313.
-TTY users can call the phone number, 711 for assistance.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Oregon's AIDS Drug Assistance Program (ADAP) at the contact information above.

 What if you get "Extra Help" from Medicare to help pay your prescription drug costs?
 Can you get the discounts?